virgoproz/paperclip/README.md

 IO Adapters
 -----------

-When a file is uploaded or attached, it an be in one of a few different input forms, from Rails' UploadedFile object to a StringIO to a Tempfile or even a simple String that is a URL that points to an image.
+When a file is uploaded or attached, it can be in one of a few different input forms, from Rails' UploadedFile object to a StringIO to a Tempfile or even a simple String that is a URL that points to an image.